Neha/designsystem101/README.md

 Documentation is collabration work of UX Designers, UI developers, and UX writers.

-Create a template of documentation and share with the team to fill it - Images, examples, DoS and Donts, description of component, how to use, methods, props guide.
+Create a template of documentation and share with the team to release it with every component or use any automated tool* to create documentation:

+- Description of component

+- Images

+- Examples

+- Do's and Dont's

+- How to use : methods, props guide.

 # Patterns or Examples
 Build the ready to use patterns from your design system.
 It will help you to understand the gaps, fix the gaps and understand how easy is DS to use.
 As well as, these will interest lot of products who want to save the time.

 No one is going to come and ask for 'I am looking for checkbox or button' but there is higher chance of developers coming and asking about I am looking 'Filter-able Data grid with pagination'.

+# Product Managers
+Product managers should be providing the requirement of the design system.
+PM should create the stories in JIRA with clear acceptance critira.

+# UX Writers
+UX writers are important to help in the documentation of the design system

+# Testers
+Tester should be involve from the 0-day and is responsible for the testing the components in isolation as well as by building the applications.
 # Post Design System
-- Release plans
+Once the design system is ready the job of the design system team doesn't end here.
+Now, the team needs to work on the new areas.

+** My Advice: Consider the below questions while you are starting your design system to avoid last minute surprises**

+- Release plans: How soon the team will release the new version of components? or the big fixes etc. How the communication will be done?

-- Defect log
+- Defect log: Where the users can log the defects?
+How the priorities will be decided?

-- New Feature Request
+- New Feature Request: Where the users can request for the new feature?

-- Awarness and advocacy
+- Awarness and advocacy: What is your plan for creating awarness about your design system and how you are going to advocate the teams how and why to use your design system?

 - X vs Y - Ask why? and then implement that in your DS.
-- Community Building
+Keep checking other design system and look for your USP and their USP.

+- Community Building: Build a community around your design system to bring the like-minded people together.

+- Metrics: Work on getting the analytics of the design system by using analytics which components is getting used and which is not?
+How many users are we having? etc. This will help you to track DS success and improvement.

+- Lifecycle of Design system: Have plan and communicate clear when the new version is getting deprecated or which component is.
+When the new version is coming and if there are breaking changes then what are those?

+- Team plan for the scalability: As DSM (design system manager) you should work on the team structure - how many will work on new features and how many on bugs.

+- What is successful DS - KPI (Key performance Indicators - survey - speed, quality, ease of contributions and completness): Work on preparing a metrics to show how you are defining the success of your design system.

 # Learnings
+Below are learning from my experience while working on the design system:

 - Migration is tough
-- Every product is a case study
+- Every product is a new case study
 - You need to taste your own medicine
-- UX is always take prioroty
+- UX always take prioroty
-- Defining the scope is important
+- Defining the scope is important of design system and component(s)
 - Patterns are very important
 - Start always from the small
 - You should not add a component in your DS coz X product is asking
 - To gain the trust about DS talk about how we are checking the quslity and maintaing the testing, as well as build process, release plans etc.

-# Dos and Dont's
+# Do's  for Developers
 - Start from small
-- Thinking about reusability
+- Think about reusability
-- Always consider the flexbity
+- Always consider the flexbity from user's POV
 - Create the scope of the DS and components
-- rem, em , px
+- Have consistency in units, spacing, colors, etc.
-- use children
+- Use React children
-- Less required
 - Namespacing - class name as well as props
 - Props valdiations
 - Close vs open components

+# Dont's for Developers:
+- Do not release without documentation

 # Where to Host?
 You can pick either github or a dedicated website.
-It is always good to provide the website, the reason is non-tech people such as designers, UX writer, product owners can easily go and check the informationa and if you have clients then for them too.
+It is always good to provide the website, the reason is non-tech people such as designers, UX writer, product owners can easily go and check the information and if you have clients then for them too.

 Website will become the 'Black Book' of your company work culture - UX, UI, Guidelines, the case styuides etc.

+# Storybook
+It is important to provide a playground such as storybook for the users to see how the component will look and how many different types design system has.
+This is super helpful and popular between the tech and non-tech folks reason is they can take the feel of design system without installing anything.

 ## Thank you very much by reading till end.